datagems-eosc/moma-management/README.md

 - Converts it to **PG-JSON** based on the **MoMa structure**
 - Stores the data into **Neo4j**
 - Returns:
-	- {"status": "success"} – if the data was ingested successfully
+	- {"status": "success", "metadata": PG-JSON} – if the data was ingested successfully
 	- {"status": "An error occurred: <message>"} – if an error occurred during processing